sagemathinc/cocalc/notes/april2014.md

 AFTER SWITCH:

+ - [ ] MAYBE -- or maybe not -- change bup_storage to never delete account: it's very useful for linking projects and sharing files to have account available at all times.  will make, e.g., persistent sshfs possible; make sure .ssh is not ssh excluded from rsync

 - [ ] have stable ipv6 project ip addresses be would be a huge *win*.
 LXC would make that possible.